DarkFlippers/unleashed-firmware/CONTRIBUTING.md

 - PR that contains code intended to commit crimes is not going to be accepted.
 - Your PR must comply with our [Coding Style](CODING_STYLE.md)
 - Your PR must contain code compatible with project [LICENSE](LICENSE).
-- PR will only be merged if it pass CI/CD.
+- PR will only be merged if it passes CI/CD.
-- PR will only be merged if it pass review by code owner.
+- PR will only be merged if it passes review by code owner.

 Feel free to ask questions in issues if you're not sure.